gwforg/gwf/docs/tutorial.rst

 Often you will want to reuse a target definition for a lot of different files.
 For example, you may have two files with reads that you need to map to a reference genome.
-The mapping is the same the two files, so it would be annoying to repeat it in the workflow specification.
+The mapping is the same for the two files, so it would be annoying to repeat it in the workflow specification.

 Instead, *gwf* allows us to define a template which